Back to works

 Goal

 CreditBook was rebranding from a budgeting app to embedded finance.
 The audience moved to operators at banks and FIs.
 The UI needed to feel refined, professional, and trustworthy.
-Design and engineering needed to ship faster with fewer debates about basics.
 I framed Synergy as both product (tokens, components, docs) and process (how teams work around those assets).

 Challenge

 Four products in active use (Credr, FI Book, Partner Book, Embedded Financing), each with legacy choices.
 Inconsistent padding, states, labels, color semantics, and icon choices.
-We needed a single source of truth for what we actually shipped.
-I ran a visual inventory, labeled everything by function and usage, and logged inconsistencies so we could prioritize.
+I ran a visual inventory, labeled everything by function and usage, and logged inconsistencies to prioritize.

 Outcome

-Faster design-to-dev delivery, fewer UI bugs from spacing and states, and high component reuse across all four products.
-Designers reported hours saved per feature by pulling patterns and tokens.
-We removed or merged 33+ duplicate patterns.
-New designers reached productive in the system in about 1 week instead of 3–4.
+Faster design-to-dev delivery, fewer UI bugs, and high component reuse across all four products.
+Designers reported hours saved per feature.
+New designers reached productivity in about 1 week instead of 3–4.

 33+